adolfomunoz/viltrum/README.md

 # viltrum

-VILTRUM: Varied Integration Layouts for arbiTRary integrals in a Unified Manner - A C++17 header-only library that provides a set of numerical integration routines.
-This library was generated during research for our paper:
+VILTRUM: Varied Integration Layouts for arbiTRary integrals in a Unified Manner — a C++17 header-only library that provides a set of numerical integration routines.
+This library was developed during research for our paper:

 <p align="center">